Income tax: Common principles

-While tax rules vary widely, there are certain basic principles common to most income tax systems.
+While tax rules vary widely, certain basic principles are common to most income tax systems.
 Tax systems in Canada, China, Germany, Singapore, the United Kingdom, and the United States, among others, follow most of the principles outlined below.
 Some tax systems, such as India, may have significant differences from the principles outlined below.
 Most references below are examples; see specific articles by jurisdiction (e.g., Income tax in Australia).

 Taxpayers and rates

 Individuals are often taxed at different rates than corporations.
 Individuals include only human beings.
-Tax systems in countries other than the USA treat an entity as a corporation only if it is legally organized as a corporation.
+Tax systems in countries other than the US treat an entity as a corporation only if it is legally organized as a corporation.
 Estates and trusts are usually subject to special tax provisions.
 Other taxable entities are generally treated as partnerships.
 In the US, many kinds of entities may elect to be treated as a corporation or a partnership.
 Partners of partnerships are treated as having income, deductions, and credits equal to their shares of such partnership items.

 Separate taxes are assessed against each taxpayer meeting certain minimum criteria.
 Many systems allow married individuals to request joint assessment.
 Many systems allow controlled groups of locally organized corporations to be jointly assessed.

 Tax rates vary widely.
 Some systems impose higher rates on higher amounts of income.
-Example: Elbonia taxes income below E.10,000 at 20% and other income at 30%.
-Joe has E.15,000 of income.
-His tax is E.3,500.
 Tax rates schedules may vary for individuals based on marital status.
 In India on the other hand there is a slab rate system, where for income below INR 2.5 lakhs per annum the tax is zero percent, for those with their income in the slab rate of INR 2,50,001 to INR 5,00,000 the tax rate is 5%.
 In this way the rate goes up with each slab, reaching to 30% tax rate for those with income above INR 15,00,000.